rickys93/superhero-app/README.md

-# How to create a similar application
+# Superheros app

 Contributors: @GabrielleMonaen and @Rickys93.

+This is a full-stack app built with Express, PostgreSQL, NodeJS, and React.
+The goal was to practise writing React CRUD methods.
+A search feature is also demonstrated.
+The filter functionality is still being worked on.

+## How to create a similar application

 1. Create the `.env` file with the DB_URL and PORT environment variables, as below:
 ```